debradley/react-parcel-boilerplate/README.md

 * this script does depend on the existence of a specific DOM element (so it must load after it exists)
 * an async script will definitely run before `window.load`, but possibly no sooner (`DOMContentLoaded` could fire before the script runs)

-The downside to this approach is that it defers script execution until the last possible moment, so we get a possibly-longer-than-necessary "FUOC".
+The downside to this approach is that it defers script execution until the last possible moment, so we get a possibly-longer-than-necessary [FUOC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).

 ## TODO